richardlaugesen/ruvpy/README.md

 This project is licensed under the [Apache License 2.0](LICENSE), which allows free use, modification, and distribution of the code.

-We would like to acknowledge and thank everyone who has help this project in various ways.
+We would like to acknowledge and thank everyone who has helped this project in various ways.
 Please see the [CONTRIBUTORS](CONTRIBUTORS) file for a full list of individuals.

 For proper citation of this project, please refer to the [CITATION.cff](CITATION.cff) file, which provides guidance on how to cite the software.
 Please also consider citing the publications listed above.